ashedapuppy/smilefetch/README.md

 - [ ] make the square around info always the correct size
 - [x] add ram info
+- [ ] add a cute graphic as option

 ## Why this project?